djordjebradonjic/CinemaApp/README.md

 # Videotecha
 An application for the management of a small cinema

-# Tech Stack
+## Technologies Used
-The following technologies were used:
+The following technologies were used in this project:

-Spring Boot
+* Spring Boot

-Hibernate
+* Hibernate

-Spring Security
+* Spring Security

-OpenApi
+* OpenAPI

-PostgreSQL
+* PostgreSQL